-Digital proofs are pretty much the same, and the only difference is that you see them now through a monitor screen and retouching is done in Photoshop versus with a mechanical brush and liquid paint.
+Digital proofs are pretty much the same, and the only difference is that you see them now through a monitor screen vs. print.
+Retouching is now done in Photoshop versus with a mechanical brush and liquid paint.
 In my view, digital retouching is far superior to that of mechanical retouching (film retouching).
 More about retouching below.

 Samples of Retouched images.